Nastasya Generalova: Gymnastics career

-In 2013, Generalova competed at her first U.S. Rhythmic Championships, placing 1st in clubs, 2nd in hoop, and 5th in all-around.
-In 2014, she placed 4th in ball, 6th in hoop, 7th in clubs, and 5th in all-around at the USA Gymnastics Championships.
+In 2013, Generalova competed at her first U.S. Rhythmic Championships, placing 1st in clubs, 2nd in hoop, and 5th in the all-around.
+In 2014, she placed 4th in ball, 6th in hoop, 7th in clubs, and 5th in the all-around at the USA Gymnastics Championships.

 She began competing internationally in 2014.
 She was first in all-around, hoop and ball at the 2014 International Tournament of Pas de Calais.
 Generalova was a member of the junior team at the 2014 Pacific Rim Championships where Team USA won the gold medal, and she placed second in the all-around.
 She won bronze in the all-around and silver in the clubs at the 2015 Irina Deleanu Cup.